-- A. Non-Life Threatening Injuries or Illness preference is for the closest, most-appropriate facility.
-Can go to a further appropriate Hospital at the discretion of patient, family, or the patient's physician. - B. Life Threatening Injuries or Illness transport to the closest appropriate facility unless diversion criteria in effect. - C. Transport to PHSW: - 1.
-Acute MI/STEMI - a.
-Always check HOSCAP status for availability to accept suspected STEMI patient. - b.
-If unavailable, divert to closest appropriate facility Emanuel, Providence, Portland Adventist, Portland, Kaiser Sunnyside or OHSU. - c.
-Contact MC if divert not practical due to traffic, etc. - 2.
-Cardiac Arrest with return of spontaneous circulation. - 3.
-Trauma Activation (unless the following diversion criteria apply) - 4.
-Severe GI Bleed (Active bleeding, pt. in shock with suspected esophageal varices w/ hx of alcoholism and/or liver failure.) - D. Patients meeting stroke/CVA criteria will be transported as follows: - 1.
-PHSW - a.
-ANY pt. with LAMS 4 or 5 - i.
-Always check HOSCAP status for availability of Neurointerventionalist. - ii.
-If unavailable, divert to closest appropriate facility Emanuel, Providence Portland, Kaiser Sunnyside or OHSU. - iii.
-Contact MC if divert not practical due to traffic, etc. - b.
-ANY pt.
-80 years old or greater - c.
-Symptoms more than 3 hours but < 24 hours - d.
-Suspected intracranial hemorrhage - e.
-Signs of profound paralysis, aphasia, or comatose - 2.
-Closest Stroke Center - a.
+- A. Non-Life-Threatening Injuries or Illness preference is for the closest, most-appropriate facility.
+Can go to a further appropriate Hospital at the discretion of patient, family, or the patient's physician. - 1.
+Patients with behavioral issues only will be transported to the closest facility. - B. Life-Threatening Injuries or Illness transport to the closest appropriate facility unless diversion criteria in effect. - C. Specific Presentations - 1.
+Red or yellow acuity trauma patients, any other patients expected to require trauma services - a.
+PHSW, unless patient meets criteria outlined in Receiving Hospital Diversion - 2.
+Acute MI/STEMI and Cardiac Arrest with Return of Spontaneous Circulation - a.
+Transport to facility with 24/7 PCI - i.
+Always check facility status prior to initiating transport. - ii.
+If unavailable, divert to closest appropriate facility (Legacy Emanuel, Providence Portland, Portland Adventist, Kaiser Sunnyside, or OHSU). - iii.
+Contact MC if divert not practical due to traffic, etc. - 3.
+Severe GI Bleed, suspected esophageal varices (active bleeding, patient in shock with history of alcoholism and/or liver failure.) - a.
+Transport to facility with 24/7 interventional radiology - 4.
+Stroke Patients - i.
+Comprehensive Stroke Center - a.
+The following patients require a comprehensive stroke center with neurointerventional capability.
+Check facility status prior to initiating transport.
+If PHSW unavailable, divert to closest appropriate facility (Legacy Emanuel, Providence Portland, Kaiser Sunnyside, or OHSU).
+Contact MC if divert not practical for logistical reasons. - b.
+LAMS 4 or 5 - c.
+Symptoms more than 3 hours but less than 24 hours - d.
+Patient comatose, with profound paralysis, or aphasia - e.
+Suspected intracranial hemorrhage - f.
+Age greater than 80 - a.
+Closest Stroke Center

 Symptoms 3 hours or less, above criteria not met